-Professor Werner has an MBA and an Ekon.
-Lic. from Stockholm School of Economics, a PhD from the University of Rochester (1990), and an Honorary Doctorate in Economics from Stockholm School of Economics (2013).
-She joined the Finance group at Fisher College of Business, The Ohio State University, in 1998.
-Professor Werner holds the Martin and Andrew Murrer Endowed Professorship in Finance and serves as Finance Department Chair.
-She held a National Fellowship at the Hoover Institution (Stanford University) during 1995-1996.
-She was the 1996-1997 Visiting Research Economist at the New York Stock Exchange, and the 2001-2002 Nasdaq Visiting Academic Fellow.
+Ingrid M. Werner has an MBA and an Ekon.
+Lic. from Stockholm School of Economics, a PhD in Economics from the University of Rochester (1990), and an Honorary Doctorate in Economics from Stockholm School of Economics (2013).
+She joined the Finance group at Fisher College of Business, The Ohio State University, in 1998 and holds the Martin and Andrew Murrer Endowed Professorship in Finance.

 Professor Werner’s research interests range from international finance to market microstructure.
-Her research has been published in top-tier economics and finance journals such as Journal of Finance, the Review of Financial Studies, and Journal of Economic Theory.
-In the international finance area, she has studied capital controls, home bias and cross-border securities trading.
-In the market microstructure area, she has studied: trading of British cross-listed securities both in London and in the U.S.; interdealer trading on the London Stock Exchange; the trades of NYSE floor brokers; Nasdaq institutional trading; the effect of Nasdaq delistings on firm value and liquidity; short-sale trading strategies; and the effect of suspending short-sale price tests on market quality.
-Current research projects include Dark Pool trading and market quality, OTC market disclosure and market efficiency, Liquidity and asset pricing, and APR violations in Chapter 11 Bankruptcy.
+Her research has been published in top-tier economics and finance journals such as Journal of Finance, Journal of Financial Economics, the Review of Financial Studies, and Journal of Economic Theory.
+In the international finance area, she has worked on home bias and cross-border securities trading.
+In the market microstructure area, she has studied a range of topics: cross-listed securities; interdealer trading; floor trading; institutional trading; ramifications of de-listings; short-sale trading strategies; and the effect of suspending short-sale price tests.
+Current research projects include dark pool trading, tick size, trading fees, OTC market regulatory regimes, and liquidity and asset pricing.

 Professor Werner currently teaches Trading and Markets to Fisher graduate and undergraduate students.
-She has taught at the graduate level at Stanford Graduate School of Business, University of Michigan’s Ross School of Business, University of Toronto’s Rotman School of Management, Bocconi University, and the University of Bologna.
+She has taught at the graduate level at Stanford Graduate School of Business, University of Michigan, University of Toronto, Bocconi University, and the University of Bologna.